kumar2663/furniture-rental-store/README.md

 # furniture-rental-store
 software to order furniture from online
-Databas is hosted using a free MYSQL host which may be expired after a couple of weeks from the date of repo formed. if happens please mail to kvijaykumar6326@gmail.com this is have two types customer and administrator Administrator details
+Databas is hosted using a free MYSQL host which may be expired after a couple of weeks. this is have two types customer and administrator Administrator details
 Username:- vijay 6326